NTURacingTeam/nturt_zephyr_common/_sources/doc.rst.txt

 Doc Implementation
 ==================

-This page explains how the documentation is implemented in the NTURT Zephyr Common Library and how to build it from the source.
+This page explains how the documentation is implemented in the NTU Racing Team Zephyr Common and how to build it from the source.

 Building the Documentation
 ==========================